KSP-KOS/KOS_DOC/source/summary_topics/gettingStarted.md

     LIST FILES.

-after saving the file from your external text editor program, you will see a listing of your file "hellolaunch" right away.  (*Outside* of the game, the filename has to have a `*.ks` suffix, but inside the game, you don't see the `.ks` part of the name.)
+after saving the file from your external text editor program, you will see a listing of your file "hellolaunch" right away.

 Okay, now copy it to your local drive and give it a try running it from there;